+'''

 render_1.py

 '''

+'''

+from twisted.web.template import flattenString

 from element_1 import ExampleElement

-from twisted.web.template import flattenString
+def renderDone(output):

+print output

+flattenString(None, ExampleElement()).addCallback(renderDone)

 '''

-def renderDone(output):

-print(output)

-flattenString(None, ExampleElement()).addCallback(renderDone) '''

 This short program cheats a little bit; we know that there are no Deferred s in the template which require the reactor to eventually fire; therefore, we can simply add a callback which outputs the result.
 Also, none of the renderer functions require the request object, so it's acceptable to pass None through here.
 (The 'request' object here is used only to relay information about the rendering process to each renderer, so you may always use whatever object makes sense for your application.
 Note, however, that renderers from library code may require an IRequest.)